-The Koge - Ronne service was operated by BornholmerFærgen.
+The Koge - Ronne service is operated by BornholmerFærgen.

-The Koge - Ronne route is no longer running and there are currently no direct alternative ferry services between Denmark and Bornholm either.
+The Koge - Ronne route is no longer available with Direct Ferries.
 Please browse our route, port, destination or ferry company pages to see if there is an alternative option or follow the links on this page for further information.

 You can also book tickets on 1000’s of other routes from our search box.